 - Fortified food like breakfast cereals, bread spreads, margarine and fruit juices also contain a good amount of Vitamin E.

-Can you have Vitamin E Supplements during Pregnancy?
+Can You Take Vitamin E Supplements During Pregnancy?

 It is recommended not to take Vitamin E supplements during pregnancy.
 This is because consuming supplements of Vitamin E with other supplements during pregnancy does not aid in preventing the pregnancy-related problems like baby death, childbirth, low birthweight babies, pre-eclampsia or preterm birth.
 However, it may result in an increase in abdominal pain in women.
 It might also increase the number of women that have early rupture of membranes at term.